 How essential skills can provide the catalyst for positive change

-Essential skills play a vital role in addressing this educational inequality.
-From our evidence base, we know essential skills unlock learning and boost wellbeing and life satisfaction.
+Essential skills play a vital role in addressing this educational inequality; from our evidence base, we know essential skills unlock learning.
 They halve the likelihood of being out of work, and increase earnings across a lifetime.
 They even boost wellbeing and life satisfaction.

 There are a number of ways essentials support people in prison to develop skills that will set them up for long-term success upon leaving custodial settings: